facebook

 Education

 Christian Nationalism exerts its influence in the arena of education.
 It seeks to shape curriculum and teaching materials that reflect Christian Nationalist ideals.
-This is particularly true in subjects like history and science.
+Additionally, this effort is particularly intense in subjects like history and science.

 In some instances, Christian Nationalists advocate for the inclusion of creationism or intelligent design in science curricula.
 They seek to emphasize Christian influences on American history, sometimes downplaying the contributions of non-Christian individuals and communities.